43 Father's Day Trivia Questions [With Answers]

 Answer: The sandgrouse.
 Adult males fly up to 30 km to a water source, soak their belly feathers, and fly back to let chicks suck water from the wet plumage.

-This catches people who think only mammals carry water for offspring.
-Sandgrouse evolved a barbed feather structure on the belly that holds water like a sponge.
-Chicks press their beaks into the feathers when the male returns.
-The whole round trip can take two hours in the African and Asian deserts where they live.
+If you assumed only mammals haul water for their young, this one gets you.
+Sandgrouse evolved a barbed feather structure on the belly that soaks up water like a sponge.
+Chicks press their beaks into the wet feathers when the male lands.
+The whole round trip can eat two hours in the African and Asian deserts they call home.

 28. In which fish family does the male incubate the eggs in his mouth until they hatch?
 (Hard)